neubot/neubot/doc/neubot.1.rst

 of the ``raw`` dictionary (henceforth, 'outer dictionary') is a dictionary that contains the following fields:

+**client (dictionary)**
+  A dictionary that contains data collected on the client side.

+**server (dictionary)**
+  A dictionary that contains data collected on the server side.

+The client dictionary contains the following fields:

 **al_capacity (float)**
-  Median bottleneck capacity computed at application level.
-We are still doing research to assess the reliability of this field.
+  Median bottleneck capacity computed at application level (experimental).

 **al_mss (float)**
   MSS according to the application level (information gathered using setsockopt(2)).

 **al_rexmits (list)**
-  Likely retransmission events computed at application level.
-We are still doing research to assess the reliability of this field.
+  Likely retransmission events computed at application level (experimental).

-**alrtt_list (list of floats)**
-  List of RTT samples estimated by measuring the average time elapsed between sending a small request and receiving a small response, measured in seconds.

 **alrtt_avg (float)**
   Same as ``latency`` in the outer dictionary.

+**alrtt_list (list of tuples)**
+  List of RTT samples estimated by measuring the average time elapsed between sending a small request and receiving a small response, measured in seconds.

 **connect_time (float)**
   Same as ``connect_time`` in the outer dictionary.

+**goodput (dictionary)**
+  The dictionary contains the following fields:

+  **bytesdiff**
+    Total number of received bytes.

+  **ticks (float)**
+    Timestamp when this piece of data was collected, expressed as number of seconds elapsed since midnight of January, 1st 1970.

-**goodput (float)**
+  **timediff (float)**
-  Same as ``download_speed`` in the outer dictionary.
+    Total download time.

 **goodput_snap (list of dictionaries)**
   List that contains a dictionary, which is updated roughly every